Side Plank Raise

 What is Side Plank Raise:

-The Side Plank Raise exercise is a bodyweight movement that strengthens and stabilizes the core, primarily targeting the obliques.
+The Side Plank Raise is a lateral spinal flexion exercise, primarily working the obliques.
 It involves holding a side plank position and raising and lowering the hips in a controlled manner.

 Key Benefits: